-Whether you’re thinking of starting a startup or you’re already established and looking to grow, it’s likely that through research and discussions with colleagues, suppliers, mentors, investors, you’ve encountered the “what on earth does that mean!?” feeling.
+Whether you’re thinking of starting a startup or you’re already established and looking to grow, it’s likely that through research and discussions with colleagues, suppliers, mentors, and investors, you’ve encountered the “what on earth does that mean!?” feeling.

-The feeling when you’re faced with buzzwords, industry-specific terms and jargon that are slipped into the vernacular in a way that makes it clear that they’re something you should have known.
+The feeling when you’re faced with buzzwords, industry-specific terms, and jargon that are slipped into the vernacular in a way that makes it clear that they’re something you should have known.
 Often you’ll narrow the eyes and nod politely, not wanting to let on that the last sentence may as well have been in Klingon.

 This problem, unfortunately, is increasingly pertinent around tech startups.
-For that reason, we’ve compiled some of the most common confusion causing terms, with plain English explanations, as they’re likely to be encountered through the 6 key stages of your startup's progression.
+For that reason, we’ve compiled some of the most common confusion-causing terms, with plain English explanations, as they’re likely to be encountered through the 6 key stages of your startup's progression.

 Pre-seed: A startup is pre-seed before any money is invested in it.
-A ‘pre-seed’ funding round is what early-stage startups will look for to fund early stages of their development.
+A ‘pre-seed’ funding round is what early-stage startups will look for to fund the early stages of their development.

 Lean Canvas: A 1-page ‘living’ business plan that you should update as your startup progresses.
 It was originally developed by Ash Maurya, a founder of the Lean Stack.
-The aim was to replace long complex business plans with a much ‘leaner’ single page business model.
+The aim was to replace long complex business plans with a much ‘leaner’ single-page business model.

 Deck (aka pitch deck): A presentation that covers all aspects of your business in a succinct and compelling way.
 Often used when presenting your startup in a pitch for funding.

 Value Proposition: The features or elements that make your business uniquely attractive to customers.